 The Hidden Cost: Bank Margins on Business FX

 Most UK businesses use their main bank for international payments by default.
 Banks typically apply a 2–3% margin above the interbank rate on currency conversion.
 For a business making £500,000 in annual international payments, that’s £10,000–£15,000 per year in avoidable costs.
-A currency specialist working with FCA-authorised partners charges 0.3–0.8% — a saving of £6,000–£13,000 on the same payment volume.
-See our full business foreign exchange guide for more detail.
+A currency specialist working with FCA-authorised partners charges 0.3–0.8% and your funds are held in segregated client accounts.
+Compare rates using our exchange rate comparison tool.
+See our full business foreign exchange guide and international business account payments page.

 Building a Currency Strategy for Your Business

-- Map your exposure — list every foreign currency your business pays or receives, the approximate volumes, and the timing
+- Map your exposure — list every foreign currency your business pays or receives, the approximate volumes, and the timing.
+Check live rates for each pair using our currency converter.

-- Separate predictable from unpredictable — regular supplier payments suit forward contracts; variable costs suit spot transfers with rate alerts
+- Separate predictable from unpredictable — regular supplier payments suit forward contracts; variable costs suit spot transfers with limit orders

 - Set a rate policy — agree internally what rate you’ve budgeted for each currency pair in your forecasts